 - 1. Demonstrate how to plan the production process - 2.
-Demonstrate how to calculate the process time for effective utilisation of machineries - 3.
-Explain how to plan batch size considering full capacity utilisation of equipment - 4.
-Organise raw materials and equipment as per the production schedule - 5.
-Demonstrate the calculation of raw material required for the desired quantity of finished products.
+Demonstrate how to calculate the process time for effective utilization of machineries - 3.
+Explain how to plan batch size considering full capacity utilization of equipment - 4.
+Demonstrate the calculation of raw material required for getting desired quantity of finished product